jeanwsr/mokit-doc-mdbook/src/chap5-9.md

 # 5.9 Visualization of upaired electrons
 After a multiconfigurational/multireference calculation is accomplished, people often want to know where the unpaired electron is, or at which atom(s) are unpaired electrons located.
 3 approaches are introduced below.

-## 5.9.1 Visualization via natural orbitals
+## 5.9.1 Visualization of natural orbitals
 Taking the triangulene molecule as an example
 ![triangluene](images/triangluene.png)